michaelrigart/ansible-role-fail2ban/README.md

 fail2ban_service_state: indicates the service state; Allowed setting: started, stopped
 fail2ban_service_enabled: indicates if service needs to be enabled on boot; Allowed settings: yes, no
 fail2ban_config: is a dict that can hold all settings for your jail.local file
-fail2ban_jails: is a dict that can hold all filters that need to be configured in your jail.local file.
+fail2ban_jails: is a dict that can hold all jail configuration that goes in your jail.d directory (one jail per file).
 The dict key will be used as section name and filter value.
 So make sure this matches.
 The filter key will also be used to check if there are any custom filters that need to be copied to the remote host(s).
 Your custom filters should be stored under files/filters
 remove_fail2ban_jails: list of custom fail2ban jails defined in the jail.d folder that can be removed
 fail2ban_actions: holds a list with all custom actions that need to be copied to the remote host(s).
 Your custom actions should be stored under files/actions
 ```